IF Statement

 }

-"You passed!" is printed if the score is 60 or higher, otherwise "You failed." is printed.
+"You passed!" is printed if the condition is true, otherwise "You failed." is printed.

 Nested IF Statement